UBC-MOAD/docs/python_packaging/pkg_structure.rst

     # The environment will include all of the tools used to develop,
     # test, and document the rpn-to-gemlam package.
     #
-    # See the requirements.txt file for an exhaustive list of all of the
+    # See the envs/requirements.txt file for an exhaustive list of all of the
     # packages installed in the environment and their versions used in
     # recent development.